my1396/R-Notes/0103-RStudio-VSCode.Rmd

   # Stop the browser server with:
   dev.off()
   ```

+- <span class="env-green">`hgd_close()`</span> will clear all plots.

+  Note that this won't close the viewer automatically for you.
+You can close the viewer manually by clicking the "x" button on the top right corner of the viewer window.

+  But the next time you call `plot`, you will see all historical plots are gone.

+  Otherwise, if you click the "x" button directly, the viewer will be closed, but all historical plots are still there.
+You can call `plot` again to see the previous plots.

 - Keyboard shortcut in the WebView
   - ←/→/↑/↓: navigate through the plot history
   - `+`/`-`: zoom in/out